-1. Summary of citizen participation process/Efforts made to broaden citizen participation
+Summary of citizen participation process/Efforts made to broaden citizen participation

 In accordance with the City of Fontana's Citizen Participation Plan, the City conducts two public hearings during the program year to gather feedback on program activities, needs, and accomplishments.
-The City conducted its first public hearing to review the draft CAPER in December 2020.
-The second public hearing, to gather feedback on the draft Annual Action Plan, will be conducted on April 27, 2021.
+The City conducted its first public hearing to review the draft CAPER in 2023.
+The second public hearing, to gather feedback on the draft Annual Action Plan, was conducted on March 26, 2024.

-Additionally, the City will make the draft Action Plan available for comment for a period of 30 days.
+Additionally, the City made the draft Action Plan available for comment for a period of 30 days.